rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 == Data Acquisition

-=== Vibration Data Acquisition
-We begin by measuring vibration at the Thermomix backend printed‑circuit board (PCB).
-These measurements anchor the accelerated PSDs to real operational responses.
-For each representative operating mode in the endurance profile (motor speed and thermal state), we record time histories that capture the structural input the backend experiences in service.
+The first step of the test tailoring methodology is data acquisition.
+In this step, situations of differing severities are categorised and recorded.
+These situations, that the product undergoes, can be either in series or parallel, depending on the event.

+Thermomix#super(sym.trademark.registered) TM7 has differing knife rotational speeds, spanning from 40 rpm to 10,000 rpm, both in clockwise and counter-clockwise directions.
+There is also a dough mode as a part of the endurance profile where the knife alternates between a rotational speed of 600 rpm in CW and CCW.
+The rest of the rotational speeds and their contribution to the endurance load profile are mentioned in @averagemotorload and @endurancemotorload.

+=== Modal Analysis of the Backend PCB

+Modal analysis reveals the dynamic behaviour of a component by identifying its natural frequencies, damping ratios, and corresponding mode shapes.
+These parameters govern how the structure responds to excitation and how fatigue accumulates over time.

+For this reason, modal anaysis was performed on the Thermomix#super(sym.trademark.registered) TM7 backend PCB before vibration measurements were taken.
+The results were later used to guide accelerometer placement and to define the frequency range for subsequent fatigue analysis.

+A combination of experimental modal analysis (Impulse Hammer Test) and finite element modal analysis (FEM) in ANSYS workbench was used to obtain a complete description of the board's modal characteristics.

+=== Experimental Modal Analysis (Impulse Hammer Test)

+The Impulse Hammer Test was performed using HEAD acoustics ArtemiS Suite, which served both as the acquisition and analysis platform.
+- The backend PCB was mounted on a

+=== Modal Analysis in ANSYS Workbench

+#align(
+  figure(
+    box(stroke: 1pt+black)[
+      #image("../../Images/Backend_CAD_file.png", width: 150mm)
+    ], caption: "Backend PCB CAD model"
+  )
+)<backend_cad_model>

+#let img1 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_1_56.368Hz.png")]
+#let img2 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_2_98.955Hz.png")]
+#let img3 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_3_116.75Hz.png")]
+#let img4 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_4_130.93Hz.png")]
+#let img5 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_5_170.77Hz.png")]
+#let img6 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_6_194.35Hz.png")]

+  #grid(columns: 2, inset: 0.5em,
+    figure(img1, caption: [Mode 1 - 56.368 Hz]),
+    figure(img2, caption: [Mode 2 - 98.955 Hz]),
+    figure(img3, caption: [Mode 3 - 116.75 Hz]),
+    figure(img4, caption: [Mode 4 - 130.93 Hz]),
+    figure(img5, caption: [Mode 5 - 170.77 Hz]),
+    figure(img6, caption: [Mode 6 - 194.35 Hz]),
+  )

 === Accelerometer Placement

+#align(
+  figure(
+    box(stroke: 1pt+black)[
+      #image("../../Images/accelerometer_placement.jpg", width: 150mm)
+    ], caption: "Accelerometer Placement on the Backend PCB" )
+)<accelerometer_placement>

 We instrument the backend PCB at dynamically critical points.
 Candidate locations were selected through a modal analysis performed in ANSYS and verified experimentally with an impulse‑hammer test.
 Based on the resulting mode shapes, we placed accelerometers near antinodes (regions of maximum deformation) while respecting packaging, cable routing, and mass‑loading constraints.
 This ensures the measured signals are sensitive to resonant amplification yet representative of in‑service response.

 To balance constraints with coverage, two mini‑triaxial accelerometers and one triaxial accelerometer were installed at locations that collectively capture the dominant bending and torsional responses of the board.

+=== Vibration Data Acquisition

+#align(
+  figure(
+    box(stroke: 1pt+black)[
+      #image("../../Images/data_acquisition_setup.jpg", width: 150mm)
+    ], caption: "Data acquisition of different motor rotation modes of TM7" )
+)<data_acquisition_setup>

+We begin by measuring vibration at the Thermomix backend printed‑circuit board (PCB).
+These measurements anchor the accelerated PSDs to real operational responses.
+For each representative operating mode in the endurance profile (motor speed and thermal state), we record time histories that capture the structural input the backend experiences in service.

 === Squadriga - Frontend

 == Signal Processing Pipeline